T 301.656.8850 Ext. 457

 J.D., Marshall-Wythe School of the Law, College of William & Mary, Order of the Coif, Law Review

 District of Columbia

-Anne Coventry is a Fellow of the American College of Trust and Estate Counsel (ACTEC).
+Anne Coventry is a Fellow of the American College of Trust and Estate Counsel (ACTEC) and serves on ACTEC’s Washington Affairs Committee.
 She is admitted to the Bar in Maryland, Virginia, and the District of Columbia.
 Anne’s practice is devoted to tax and estate planning for wealth preservation and premarital and domestic partnership agreements.
 She has lectured and written on estate planning for digital assets, planned charitable giving, grantor trusts, and estate planning for same-sex couples.
 She has extensive experience counseling a diverse client base, working with blended and non-traditional families, entrepreneurs with business succession planning needs, young professionals, and families in transition.
 By implementing thoughtful solutions, Anne aims to secure her clients’ objectives while minimizing family conflict and tax bills.

 What happens to your online accounts and electronic information at your death?
 Email, social media accounts, online purchasing accounts, photo albums stored in the cloud—advances in technology can create a legal quagmire when the account holder is gone, whether or not the username and password are preserved.
 Anne serves on the Section Council for the Estates and Trust Law Section of the Maryland State Bar Association, where she played a leading role in the effort to enact legislation in Maryland that gives legal authority to appointed fiduciaries (personal representatives, trustees, agents acting under a power of attorney, and court-appointed guardians) to access and manage online accounts and other digital assets.